AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 To check if the installation was done correctly, you have to log in to your Grafana account and click on Configuration Settings -> Data Sources

+![IoT SensorBase][PlugIn2]

+This leads to the configuration page, where you can search for the installed plugin in the plugins teb.

+![IoT SensorBase][PlugIn3]

 <p align="right">(<a href="#top">back to top</a>)</p>